Mindanao Current: Physical Properties

 The MC originates from the southern branch of the NEC bifurcation.
 Its northern branch becomes the Kuroshio current which begins as a weak and variable current that strengthens at the Luzon Strait.
 The Kuroshio must travel a larger distance to gain speed than the Mindanao Current which is strong closer to the bifurcation location.
 It is fed by the southern portion of the NEC.

 The NEC is a wide current, spanning approximately 10-20°N. Towards 10°N, it is relatively shallow while towards 20°N, it deepens significantly (in the order of $100$ $m$).
 As a consequence, the bifurcation location is northward with increasing depth, i.e., at the shallowest layer ($0-100$ $m$), the bifurcation occurs at ~12°N; at $100-300$ $m$, it occurs at ~13°N; at depths of $300-600$ $m$, it occurs at ~ 15°N. Thus, the origin of the Mindanao Current is more northern with depth.

 Observations from December 2010 to August 2014 show that the surface MC (specifically $50-150$ $m$ depth) varies from season to season.
 It is stronger during boreal or Northern Hemisphere spring and weaker during fall.
 From $150-400$ $m$, it is stronger in spring and fall and weaker in summer and winter.
 Seasonal variations in the MC are controlled by large-scale upper ocean circulation.
-The variations are often explained by local wind forcing of the western Pacific, both by local winds and winds in the Pacific’s interior which cause westward propagating Rossby waves.
+The variations are often explained by local wind forcing of the western Pacific, both by local winds and winds in the Pacific's interior which cause westward propagating Rossby waves.

 Predicted effects of climate change

 Under the influence of climate change, models predict that western boundary currents will be affected in different ways.
 For the Mindanao Current in particular, numerous simulations have agreed that the current will decrease in strength.
 It is projected to decrease by a magnitude of $2.3-5.6$ $Sv$ along with the Indonesian Throughflow which it supplies.
-Although it will probably weaken in its full depth, it will intensify near the surface south of 7°S.
+Although the total transport will probably weaken, most of the weakening is subsurface and it will intensify above 100 m south of 7°S, which suggests that the MC will be shallower.